Aniket-kr1030/HumanBrainSim/README.md

 For a simple text-only interface without camera or microphone, launch with the `--text` option.
 Type your messages and the model processes them through the cortex and hippocampus.
 When the acetylcholine level is high enough, the activations are stored in memory.
 Replies are retrieved using cosine similarity over stored activations and average the top three matches.
-The selected sentence is combined with a short Markov-chain continuation so the agent adds its own thoughts.
-The Markov model starts with a small generic corpus ("hello there", "how are you doing today", etc.) and learns new transitions from your conversation, avoiding the repeated "demo" replies seen in earlier versions.
+A small Markov model runs in the background to suggest new phrases, but those phrases are routed back through the cortex before influencing the final output so responses always originate from the brain model itself.
 Enter `quit` or `exit` to stop the program.
 The input text is converted to a simple letter-frequency vector before entering the cortex, mimicking an early sensory preprocessing stage.